vatstack/docs/supplies.md

 Supplies are transactions of telecommunications, broadcasting and electronic (TBE) services.
 To document pieces of evidence for the place of supply, you can attach [evidence objects](https://vatstack.com/docs/evidences) to a supply object.
 Supplies are also used to automatically generate a quarterly tax report with currency conversion at official exchange rates.

 If, for example, your supplies are transacted in USD but your reporting currency is in EUR, we will convert each amount accurately at the applicable [exchange rate published by the European Central Bank](https://www.ecb.europa.eu/stats/policy_and_exchange_rates/euro_reference_exchange_rates/html/index.en.html).
-We currently support domestic VAT, VAT MOSS report and EC Sales List (ESL).
+We currently support domestic VAT, VAT OSS report and EC Sales List (ESL).

 ### Evidence Sufficiency